U.S. slams EU, but Apple tax demand first issued in Washington

 The Commission said in its judgment on Apple that the United States and other countries were welcome to try and claim some of the unpaid taxes for themselves - highlighting just the complaints of Levin and other senators three years ago when they skewered Apple CEO Tim Cook for failing to bring cash home.

-As well as Apple, Starbucks Corp was ordered to pay more Dutch taxes and Amazon.com Inc and McDonald's Corp are still being investigated; a series of EU accusations that Google, part of Alphabet Inc, has abused its market power have also fuelled complaints from U.S. President Barack Obama's administration that Europe is out to punish American success.
+As well as Apple, Starbucks Corp (SBUX.O) was ordered to pay more Dutch taxes and Amazon.com Inc (AMZN.O) and McDonald's Corp (MCD.N) are still being investigated; a series of EU accusations that Google, part of Alphabet Inc (GOOGL.O), has abused its market power have also fueled complaints from U.S. President Barack Obama's administration that Europe is out to punish American success.

 Competition lawyer Pierre Sabbadini said political pressures drove different responses by different authorities.
 Leaks and public hearings on tax deals had created pressure among voters for the EU to act in 2013, he said, while the size of the companies targeted gave them clout with political leaders, too.